-The recipient shall recognize the United States Government's funding for activities specified under the award at the project site with a graphic of the U.S. flag accompanied by one of the following two phrases based on the level of funding for the award:
+The Recipient shall recognize the United States Government's funding for activities specified under this award at the project site with a graphic of the U.S. flag accompanied by one of the following two phrases based on the level of funding for the award:

-- 1. Fully funded by the award: 'Gift of the United States Government' - 2.
-Partially funded by the award: 'Funding provided by the United States Government'
+- 1) Fully funded by the award: 'Gift of the United States Government' - 2) Partially funded by the award: 'Funding provided by the United States Government'

-Exemptions from this requirement may be allowable but must be agreed to in writing by the GO.
+Exemptions from this requirement may be allowable but must be agreed to in writing by the Grants Officer.

 All programs, projects, assistance, activities, and public communications to foreign audiences, partially or fully funded by the Department, should be marked appropriately overseas with the standard U.S. flag in a size and prominence equal to (or greater than) any other logo or identity.
-The requirement does not apply to the recipient's own corporate communications or in the United States.
+The requirement does not apply to the Recipient's own corporate communications or in the United States.

-The recipient should ensure that all publicity and promotional materials underscore the sponsorship by or partnership with the U.S. Government or the U.S. Embassy.
-The recipient may continue to use existing logos or program materials; however, a standard rectangular U.S. flag must be used in conjunction with such logos.
+The Recipient should ensure that all publicity and promotional materials underscore the sponsorship by or partnership with the U.S. Government or the U.S. Embassy.
+The Recipient may continue to use existing logos or program materials; however, a standard rectangular U.S. flag must be used in conjunction with such logos.

-The U.S. flag may replace or be used in conjunction with the Department of State seal, the U.S. embassy seal, or other Department program logos.
+The U.S. flag may replace or be used in conjunction with the Department of State seal, the U.S. embassy seal, or other DOS program logos.

-Subrecipients and subsequent tier subaward agreements are subject to the marking requirements and the recipient shall include a provision in the subaward agreement indicating that the standard, rectangular U.S. flag is a requirement.
+Sub non-Federal entities and subsequent tier sub-award agreements are subject to the marking requirements and the non-Federal entity shall include a provision in the sub non-Federal entity agreement indicating that the standard, rectangular U.S. flag is a requirement.

-In the event the recipient does not comply with the marking requirements as established in the approved assistance agreement, the GO and GOR must initiate corrective action with the recipient.
+In the event the non-Federal entity does not comply with the marking requirements as established in the approved assistance agreement, the Grants Officer Representative and the Grants Officer must initiate corrective action with the Non-Federal entity.